FINNGEN/pheweb-users-input-validator/README.md

-# PHEWEB INPUTS VALIDATOR [version 0.1]
+# PHEWEB INPUTS VALIDATOR

-Tool for validating users input files for uploading to the pheweb browser.
+Python tool for validating users input files for uploading to the pheweb browser.

 User needs to provide:
 + Metadata file in JSON format